isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-If pointer semantics is required (e.g., because the return type needs to refer to a base class of a class hierarchy (an interface)), return a "smart pointer."
+If pointer semantics are required (e.g., because the return type needs to refer to a base class of a class hierarchy (an interface)), return a "smart pointer."

 ##### Enforcement